bug-vt/openCV_junior/index.md

 Although computer vision is a relatively new topic, great amounts of time and effort have been put into by professionals and researchers in the last few decades.
 As a result, many sophisticated algorithms have been developed that most computer vision application are built upon today.
 Fortunately, those algorithms are packaged and encapsulated into commercial/open-source libraries, so that user can focus on its application.

 As a student in Computer Vision course however, our goal is to gain concrete idea of some of the well-known topics in computer vision by creating our own library from scratch.
-Topics include Harris corner detector, SIFT descriptor, and nearest neighbor matching which lay foundation for many correspondence problem in computer vision.
+Topics include Harris corner detector, SIFT descriptor, and nearest neighbor matching which lay foundation for many correspondence problems in computer vision.
 The focus of the project is not to create a library that can compete with known library such as OpenCV, but to gain deeper understanding of existing libraries and ability to implement ideas for a existing/future computer language that may not have support for computer vision and its application.

 ---
 ## Approach